shanecoen/code-institute-portfolio-1/README.md

 ![Image of website in various screen sizes](assets/images/readme-shaco-responsive.png)

 <br>
-This website is hosted by GitHub pages and can be viewed at https://shanecoen.github.io/code-institute-portfolio-1/index.html
+This website is hosted by GitHub pages and can be viewed at: <br>
+https://shanecoen.github.io/code-institute-portfolio-1/index.html

 <br>